-TriviaNYC is New York’s best and longest-running weekly trivia series, performing regular live public trivia nights across New York city, as well as private and corporate events.
+TriviaNYC is New York’s best and longest-running weekly trivia event company, performing weekly live public trivia nights across New York City as well as private and corporate events, since 2006.
 Trivia.
 Quizzes.
 Fact-based entertainment.
 We do it better than anyone.

 We’ve been featured extensively in the New York Times and the Village Voice as well as in the Wall Street Journal, New York Daily News, New York Post, LA Times, Newsweek, and on NY1 and Law & Order: SVU.

 Tony Hightower oversees every aspect of Trivia NYC, from writing questions and hosting events to promotion, procuring sponsors, and arranging technical details.